 Want to do a shoot and see what we can create?
 Just say exactly that and I'll take it from there.

 But what do I charge?
 I don't charge.
 I have that luxury, finally.
 I can finally afford to do this for fun.
+If I can make money I will, but I don't "have to".
 I am, therefore, more than a little picky about which projects I choose.
 Show me some face and we'll talk.
 Seriously, send me a snapshot or five and if it strikes a chord we might create something wonderful.
 For free.
 And it'll be fun.

 The world is overflowing with the "traditionally beautiful".
 I look for the "desperately unique".
 I prefer working with newbies, age 5-90.